All Products

 sudo install -m 0755 ./gocryptfs /usr/local/bin

-In this solution, 0Bn4Q1wwY9fN3P is the key for encryption, and will be stored in the cachefs-password file.
+In this topic, 0Bn4Q1wwY9fN3P is used as the key to encrypt the model.
+The key content is stored in the cachefs-password file.
 You can also customize the key.
-But in practice, use a randomly generated strong key instead.
+In practice, we recommend that you use a randomly generated strong key.

 cat << EOF > ~/cachefs-password